School of Communication Sciences and Disorders (CSD)

 Audiologists and speech language pathologists work across the lifespan in the areas of hearing, balance, speech, language, voice, swallowing and/or cognitive communication.
 Audiologists and speech language pathologists provide prevention, counselling and education to individuals, families, caregivers, other professionals, organizations and the public regarding all aspects of hearing, balance, communication and swallowing.

-Audiologists and speech language pathologists can be clinicians, clinician-scientists and faculty members who conduct research into normal and/or disordered hearing, speech, language, voice, swallowing, and communication mechanisms and processes.
-Some have opportunities to work in non-clinical roles in industry, healthcare and non-profit sectors using the knowledge and skills acquired in these graduate education programs.
+Audiologists and speech language pathologists can be clinicians, clinician-scientists and faculty members who conduct research into typical and atypical hearing, speech, language, voice, swallowing, and communication mechanisms and processes.
+Some have opportunities to work in non-clinical roles in industry, health care and non-profit sectors using the knowledge and skills acquired in these graduate education programs.

-Our School offers academic, clinical and research facilities for specialized instruction in audiology and speech language pathology, including in-house laboratories, simulation labs and audiovisual and computer-based learning facilities and simulation labs.
+Our School offers academic, clinical and research facilities for specialized instruction in audiology and SLP, including in-house laboratories, simulation labs and audiovisual and computer-based learning facilities and simulation labs.

 Master of Clinical Science (MClSc)